Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 Propane molecule

-In Australia, liquified petroleum gas – LP gas (liquid petroleum gas) is propane.
+In Australia, liquefied petroleum gas – LP gas (liquid petroleum gas) is propane.

-It is also called LPG Gas, LP Gas, Propane, BBQ Gas, Camping Gas or Autogas.
+It is also called LPG Gas, LP Gas, LP Gas Fuel, Propane, BBQ Gas, Camping Gas or Autogas.

 Propane is a three carbon molecule with the formula C3H8.